-- Lecture-capturing system where recording starts automatically.
-This option is only available for classrooms specified in the link.
+The lecture-capturing system where recording starts automatically and this option is only available for classrooms specified in the provided link.

-- Check that the Preset tool that allows to change the camera shots is installed on your laptop,
+Check that the Preset tool that allows you to change the camera shots is installed on your laptop,

 Test runs may be done in the respective classrooms before the semester starts.
 More information on how to use the camera recording and lecture-capture systems as well as how to obtain one-to-one IT EdTech support this link.

-For meetings where online participants use web cameras, faculty and students are advised to use backgrounds that do not give information on their personal life or location.
+For meetings where online participants use web cameras, faculty, and students are advised to use backgrounds that do not reveal information on their personal life or location.
 Plain white or light backgrounds are recommended.
 Online access and recordings respect the personal data of the faculty and students in line with the legal framework on the protection of personal data.

-Unless faculty advises not to do so, students should have their microphones on mute and follow class rules to participate or ask a question.
+Unless faculty advises not to do so, students should keep their microphones on mute and follow class rules to participate or ask a question.

-As there can be delays related to internet connection during online sessions, faculty are advised to check regularly whether students are following the lectures or not.
+As there can be delays related to internet connection during online sessions, faculty are advised to check regularly whether students are following the lectures.
 Faculty are recommended to spare enough time for students to add comments or ask questions.
 If support is required to manage discussions, a TA should be arranged for the course.